cmwylie19/task-service/Scenarios/TrafficManagement-RewriteRoutes.md

 ## Background

-_Gloo Edge automatically creates Upstreams when it is deployed_
+_Gloo Edge automatically creates Upstreams when it is deployed by way of [discovery services](https://docs.solo.io/gloo-edge/latest/introduction/architecture/#discovery-architecture)._

 **_Virtual Services_** define a set of route rules that live under a domain or set of domains.
 Route rules consist of matchers, which specify the kind of function calls to match (requests and events, are currently supported), and the name of the destination (or destinations) where to route them.